18F/methods/README.md

 Now you can edit your own fork of Methods freely, and push up changes as you need.

+## We follow the 18F style guide

+The site uses a custom set of styles that inherit from the [U.S. Web Design Standards](https://standards.usa.gov/) and [18F brand](https://brand.18f.gov/) guidelines.

 ## Public domain

 This project is in the worldwide [public domain](LICENSE.md).
 As stated in [CONTRIBUTING](CONTRIBUTING.md):